 "Bullying" includes "cyberbullying" and means systematically and chronically inflicting physical hurt or psychological distress on one (1) or more students or employees.
-It is defined as any unwanted and repeated written, verbal, or physical behavior, including any threatening, insulting, or dehumanizing gesture, by an adult or student, that is severe or pervasive enough to create an intimidating,
+It is defined as any unwanted and repeated written, verbal, or physical behavior, including any threatening, insulting, or dehumanizing gesture, by an adult or student, that is severe or pervasive enough to create an intimidating, hostile, or offensive educational environment; cause discomfort or humiliation; or unreasonably interfere with the individual's school performance or participation; and may involve:

-nostile, or offensive educational environment; cause discomfort or humiliation; or unreasonably interfere with the individual's schoo performance or participation; and may involve: A. teasing;
+A. teasing;

-B. threats;
+- B. threats;

-C. intimidation:
+- C. intimidation;

-D. stalking;
+- D. stalking;

-E. cyberstalking;
+- E. cyberstalking;

-F. physical violence;
+- F. physical violence;

-G. theft;
+- G. theft;

-H. sexual, religious, or racial harassment;
+- H. sexual, religious, or racial harassment;

-I. public or private humiliation; or
+- I. public or private humiliation; or

-J. destruction of property; and
+- J. destruction of property; and

-K. social exclusion.
+- K. social exclusion.

 "Cyberbullying" means bullying against one (1) or more students or employees, through the use of technology or any electronic communication, which includes, but is not limited to, any transfer of signs, signals, writing, images, sounds, data, or intelligence of any nature transmitted in whole or in part by a wire, radio, electromagnetic system, photo-electronic system, or photo-optical system, including, but not limited to, electronic mail, Internet communications, instant messages, or facsimile communications.
 Cyberbullying includes the creation of a webpage or weblog in which the creator assumes the identity of another person, or the knowing impersonation of another person as the author of posted content or messages, if the creation or impersonation creates any of the conditions enumerated in the definition of bullying.
-Cyberbullying also includes the distribution by electronic means of a communication to more than one (1) person or the posting of material on an electronic medium that may be accessed by one (1) or more persons, if the distribution or posting creates any of the conditions enumerated in the definition of bullying.
+Cyberbullying also includes the distribution by electronic means of a communication to more than one (1) person or the posting of material on an electronic medium that may be accessed by one (1) or more persons, if the distribution or posting creates any of the conditions enumerated in the definition of bully services any of the conditions enumerated in the distribution or posting creates any of the conditions enumerated in the definition of bully functions.